-8.15 Definition of Novice Skier
+8.16 Definition of Novice Skier

-- To qualify as a Novice Class Skier, in any of the divisions, the Skier shall (a) never have skied in an age division at any Sanctioned Event.
-With the exception of 60/70mph. - (b) Novice skiers may compete in two-up events in an engine or age division.
+- (a) To qualify as a Novice Class Skier, in any of the divisions, the Skier shall never have skied in an age division at any Sanctioned Event.
+With the exception of 60/70mph. - (b) A Novice Class skier is restricted to no more than 80 MPH in first year Novice.
+Penalties apply as per Rule 8.12(C).
+For second and third year Novice class a skier is restricted to no more than 90 MPH, penalties apply as per Rule 8.12(E).
+A novice skier shall be eligible to ski in 1up Novice, 1up Novice Social, 1up Engine Class, 2up Age Class or 2up Engine Class.
 Once a Skier has trophied three times in any two-up events they will be automatically excluded from competing in novice events.
 (Trophied shall mean finishing in first place.)
-(Excludes 60/70 mph.) - (c) Novice Skiers can compete behind any boat. - (d) Novice Skiers can only compete in novice classes for a maximum of three (3) seasons or part thereof, with the first season as a first year novice. - All Novice Competitors must complete a Novice Application form listing all (e) previous experience at any Sanctioned Event whether one-up or two-up prior to entering in any of the Novice Classes.
+(Excludes 60/70 mph.) - (c) Novice Skiers can compete behind any boat. - (d) Novice Skiers can only compete in novice classes for a maximum of three(3) seasons or part thereof. - (e) All Novice Competitors must complete a Novice Application form listing all previous experience at any Sanctioned Event whether one-up or two-up prior to entering in any of the Novice Classes.
 This application is to be sent to their state body that will certify the information and forward the application to SRA. - (f) Novice Class is not applicable to Australian Speed and Marathon Championships.

-8.16 Crew to Wear Full Race Gear
+8.17 Crew to Wear Full Race Gear